-I worked in several studios in Dublin, Ireland and London, England and San Francisco and had the priceless opportunity to work with some great professionals.
-During that time I had access to state of the art darkrooms in which to further my experiments with color, textures, tints and to explore printing techniques both traditional and contemporary.
+I worked in several studios in Dublin, Ireland and London, and San Francisco and travelled extensively in Montana, Alaska, The Northwest Territories and the Yukon, during which time Ive had the priceless opportunity to work with some great professionals.
+Ive had access to state of the art studios in which to further my experiments with color, textures, tints and to explore printing techniques both traditional and contemporary.

-The work of such photographers as Nikolai Andreev, Robert Demachy, and Alvin Langdon Coburn intrigued me, I suppose their work touched a nerve.
-Investigating their art lead to my using techniques such as image lifts, adding pigments, layers of texture, the painted backgrounds that give my work the look and feel it has today.
+The work of many other photographers has influenced me, were always walking in the footsteps of those before us.
+Investigating their skills lead to my using techniques such as adding pigments, layers of texture, the painted layers that give my work the look and feel it has today.